NewbySlime/passmaker_cpp/README.md

 ## Note
 I made this in 1 day and I only have 1 years of experience, feel free to critique my spaghetti of a code.

+And if 15 chars of password isn't enough for you, just change the ENCRYPTEDSTRMAX macros and compile it.

 # passmaker

-passmaker is a program to make an encrypted password based on the current domain for the password and the original password.
+passmaker is a program to make an encrypted password based on the current domain and your original main password.
 This is just a password tool that I make just for fun and the sake of my fascination.
 Might not be perfect, use it on your own risk.